-Nurses are the cornerstone of the healthcare system, often handling multiple patients and providing critical support services.
+Nurses are the cornerstone of the healthcare system, often caring for multiple patients and providing critical support services.
 Nursing professionals are a patient’s main point of contact at the hospital.
-In addition to providing medical services, nurses offer patients emotional support, advocacy and education.
+In addition to providing direct care to patients, nurses also advocate for patients and offer emotional support as well as education.

 Nursing professionals work in a variety of healthcare settings.
-Beyond staffing emergency rooms and other departments within hospitals, nurses can be found at standalone urgent care clinics, family physician offices, schools, pharmacies and retirement homes.
+Beyond staffing emergency rooms and other hospital departments, nurses can be found at standalone urgent care clinics, family physician offices, schools, pharmacies and retirement homes.
 Some nurses, such as those who work for hospice programs, even make house calls.

-When a patient goes to a primary care office or an emergency room, one of the first points of contact is a nurse.
+When a patient goes to a primary care office or an emergency room, a nurse is one of the first points of contact.
 At this stage, the nurse’s primary responsibility is to perform a thorough evaluation of the patient.
 This typically starts with asking for the patient’s medical history.
-The nurse will review any patient records and ask about any recent changes in medications, supplements and diagnoses.
-If the patient has previously been diagnosed with a long-term medical condition, the nurse will ask if there have been any changes to that condition.
+The nurse reviews any patient records and asks about recent changes in medications, supplements and diagnoses.
+If the patient has previously been diagnosed with a long-term medical condition, the nurse asks if there have been any changes to that condition.

-The nurse will also ask about the patient’s current symptoms.
+The nurse also asks about the patient’s current symptoms.
 Patients may neglect to disclose symptoms that they believe are insignificant or unrelated to a current complaint.
 For example, a patient experiencing panic attacks may fail to report digestive upset.
-A nurse needs to ask whether the patient is experiencing other possible symptoms.
+A nurse needs to ask whether the patient is experiencing other possibly relevant symptoms.

 Another crucial aspect of patient evaluation is physical examination.
-In family care offices, the physician is usually the one who performs routine physical examinations.
-However, in ER and urgent care settings, nurses often do light examinations depending on the patient’s condition.
-For instance, if a patient has a rash, the nurse may only need to examine the affected part of the skin.
+In family care offices, the physician is usually the one to perform routine physical examinations.
+However, in ER and urgent care settings, nurses often do light examinations that vary with the patient’s condition.
+For instance, if a patient has a rash, the nurse may need to examine only the affected part of the skin.

 Diagnostic testing is another major responsibility of nursing professionals.
-Nurses may recommend specific diagnostic tests depending on the patient’s symptoms.
-For instance, if a patient is suspected of having strep throat, the nurse may swab the patient’s throat and send the swab to the lab.
-If that test comes back negative, the nurse may then need to test the patient for mononucleosis, which can sometimes mimic the symptoms of strep throat.
+Nurses may recommend specific diagnostic tests as appropriate to a patient’s symptoms.
+For instance, if a patient is suspected of having strep throat, a nurse may swab the patient’s throat and send the swab to the lab.
+If that test comes back negative, the nurse may then need to test the patient for mononucleosis, which can mimic the symptoms of strep throat.

-The American Association of Nurse Practitioners recognizes that in 50 states, licensed nurses have the authority to prescribe medications without first seeking a physician’s approval.* For outpatients, nurses may write a prescription or call in a prescription to a pharmacy.
-In inpatient departments such as an intensive care unit (ICU), nurses may directly administer oral, inhaled or injected medications.
+The American Association of Nurse Practitioners recognizes that in 50 states, licensed nurse practitioners have the authority to prescribe medications without first seeking a physician’s approval.* For outpatients, nurses may write a prescription or call in a prescription to a pharmacy.
+In inpatient departments, such as intensive care units (ICUs), nurses may directly administer oral, inhaled or injected medications.

 Nurses must be extremely careful to double-check all prescribed medications and their dosages to avoid medication errors.
 This is particularly important when two medications used for different medical purposes have similar names.

 Patient education is a major part of a nursing professional’s job.
 Nurses help patients understand their diagnoses, treatment options and discharge recommendations.
-When working with hospitalized patients, nurses focus on helping patients and their family caregivers understand how to complete their recovery at home.
+When working with hospitalized patients, nurses help patients and their family caregivers understand how to complete their recovery at home.
 Nurses may also need to demonstrate how to care for wounds and explain how to take medications properly at home.

-If you imagine yourself in a profession that allows you to serve your community and promote the wellness of your neighbors, consider starting your nursing education at Grand Canyon University.
-In the College of Nursing and Healthcare Professions, you will acquire important foundations through our Bachelor of Science in Nursing (Pre-Licensure) degree program.
+If you envision yourself in a profession that allows you to serve your community and promote the wellness of your neighbors, consider starting your nursing education at Grand Canyon University.
+In the College of Nursing and Health Care Professions, you will acquire an essential foundation through our Bachelor of Science in Nursing (Pre-Licensure) degree program.
 After securing licensure and gaining practical experience in the field, you may wish to earn your graduate nursing degree at GCU.
-We offer multiple specialization options, including the Master of Science in Nursing with an Emphasis in Healthcare Quality and Patient Safety.
+We offer multiple specialization options, including the Master of Science in Nursing with an Emphasis in Health Care Quality and Patient Safety.
 To learn more, click on the Request Information button on this page.